jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 Laughter is the appropriate response to the busy person, Kierkegaard believes, for it’s the perfect way to undercut his or her self-importance.

-Indeed, busy people fill up their time, always finding things to do — but this self-generated activity, while commonly performed with an air of martyr-like haughtiness — 'I just have _so much on_' — is simply a means, Kierkegaard argues, of distracting themselves from important questions, such as who they are and what their lives are for.
+Indeed, busy people fill up their time, always finding things to do — but this self-generated activity, while commonly performed with an air of martyr-like haughtiness — 'I just have _so much on_' — is simply a means of trivial escapism, Kierkegaard argues.

-Such busy people block out their calendars to avoid confronting the general emptiness of their existences.
+Such busy people block out their calendars to distract themselves from important questions, such as who they are and what their lives are for, and to avoid confronting the general emptiness of their existences.

 Everything is important but nothing is important.
 The busy person is thus ridiculous.

 ## But what if you just _are_ busy?